nitcob/New-York-city-bike/README.md

 # New-York-city-bike
-Statistical anylisis for the New York city bike program defining bike availability at a given time and try to identify posible shortfalls on the system.
+Statistical analysis for the New York City bike program defining bike availability at a given time and try to identify possible shortfalls on the system.

 Goals: